hathach/tinyusb/docs/porting.md

 the rest of the common stack.
 Once the low-level is implemented, it is very easy to add USB support for the microcontroller to other projects, especially those already using TinyUSB such as CircuitPython.

-Below are instructions on how to get the cdc_msc_hid device example running on a new microcontroller.
+Below are instructions on how to get the cdc_msc device example running on a new microcontroller.
 Doing so includes adding the common code necessary for other uses while minimizing other extra code.
 Whenever you see a phrase or word in <> it should be replaced.

 ## Register defs